Click to skip the menu>>: Home: Accommodation: Visit: Explore & More: Events: FAQs: Contacts:

 Virgate:

-One quarter of a hide.
 However, in the Devonshire Domesday Book, was used as a unit of tax rather than of land area.
 Hemyock was assessed as paying Geld for one Virgate.

 Votmel: